DrParadox7/Lost-Era-Modpack/Licensing.md

 - EnderZoo [CCO-1.0] (https://github.com/SleepyTrousers/EnderZoo/blob/master/LICENSE)
 - EnhancedLootBags [GPL-3.0] (https://github.com/GTNewHorizons/EnhancedLootBags/blob/master/LICENSE)
 - Et_Futurum_Requiem [LGPL-3.0] (https://github.com/Roadhog360/Et-Futurum-Requiem/blob/master/LICENSE)
-- ExtendedPotions [ARR] (https://www.curseforge.com/minecraft/mc-mods/extended-potions) {Author: Feel free to use this mod in any modpack}
 - ExtraTiC [ARR] (https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/wip-mods/1445212-extratic-tinkers-construct-mod-support-add-on) {Author: You can add this mod to your mod pack, public or private, just add a link to this forum page.}
 - Extra Utilities [ARR] (https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/wip-mods/1443963-extra-utilities-v1-1-0k) {Author: You have my permission to use include this mod in any modpack, public or private, provided that credit is given.}
 - Fastcraft+Ruins Patch [ARR] (https://www.curseforge.com/minecraft/mc-mods/fastcraft-ruins-patch) {Creator made it for use and distribution in the Lost Era Modpack}